SoftwareAG/c8y-docs/content/device-tutorials/network-router-bundle/prerequisites.md

 ### <a name="sys-req"> System requirements

-The agent was tested on an NTC-221 device with firmware version 2.0.84.0 and 2.0.89.0 and NTC-222 device with firmware 2.0.89.0.
+The agent was tested on an NTC-221 device with firmware version 2.0.84.0 and 2.0.89.0 and an NTC-222 device with firmware version 2.0.89.0.

 For remote configuration of WAN parameters, you need a SIM card with SMS function.
 Currently, GSMA OneAPI (e.g. on Ericsson DCP), OpenIT and Jasper Wireless are supported APIs for SMS providers.
-Contact [support](https://empower.softwareag.com/ContactSupport/) for connecting to an SMS provider.
+Contact [Software AG Support](https://empower.softwareag.com/ContactSupport/) for connecting to an SMS provider.

 ### <a name="support-router"> NTC-220 series